 ORDER BY total_spent DESC;

-- No index on
+1. No index on users.created_at

-users.created_at - OR condition prevents index usage
+2. OR condition blocking index usage

 Optimized (0.3 seconds):